dchenz/keeptio/README.md

 # Keeptio

-Keeptio is a little project I've been working on in my spare time.
-Always been interested in encryption software, especially password managers, so I wanted to try making one in JavaFX.
-Still a work in progress and not the best code design either.
+Keeptio is a little password manager project I've been working on in my spare time.
+Always been interested in encryption software and related tools, hence I made this using JavaFX.
+Still a work in progress and not the cleanest code design either.

 ## Current features